AminaChaabane/AminaChaabane/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying Computer Software Engineering at ENSIAS (National School of Computer Science  and System Analysis).
+- 🎓 &nbsp; Studying Software Engineering at ENSIAS (National School of Computer Science  and System Analysis).
 - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.

 <h3> 🛠 &nbsp;Languages and Technologies</h3>